They are thread-like structures in which DNA is tightly packed within the nucleus.

 The inability of the Y chromosome to self-correct mutations through recombination during meiosis makes it particularly prone to accumulation of errors.

-One hypothesis states that these factors have contributed to a situation in which the Y chromosome has lost most of its genes, except for those that are crucial for determining the sex and survival of the fetus.
+One hypothesis states that these factors have contributed to a situation in which the Y chromosome has lost most of its genes, except for those crucial for determining the sex and survival of the fetus.

 Alternatively, some insects choose to overexpress genes on their X chromosome in heterogametic individuals.